 - Convert long fatty acids to Acetyl-CoA, so that the Acetyl-CoA can be fed to the mitochondria for conversion to ATP, heat, water, CO2 and free radicals.
 In contrast to normal length fatty acids, these long fatty acids can’t be burnt directly in the mitochondria, but instead needs to pass through the peroxisomes for conversion first.

-So this theory means that low CO2 not only lead to reduced mitochondria, as the PGC-1α pathway is downregulated in low CO2, but it also reduces the size and number of peroxisomes, and thereby decreased ability to burn fat and reduced antioxidant activity, which in turn contributes to a shorter life span.
+In conclusion, the information above means that low CO2 not only lead to reduced mitochondria, as the PGC-1α pathway is downregulated in low CO2, but low CO2 also reduces the size and number of peroxisomes, and thereby decreased ability to burn fat and reduced antioxidant activity, which in turn contributes to increased oxidative stress and a shorter life span.

 From one perspective cancer could be viewed mainly as an ageing disease (although some young people also get cancer).
 Since cancer is very much associated with a) poor mitochondrial function, b) high sugar metabolism and c) oxidative stress, the link between low CO2, peroxisome and mitochondria dysfunction is indeed interesting.